GLOBAL MARKETS-Democrat Senate win drives stocks higher, bonds lower

 MSCI All Country Wolrd Index Market Caphttp://tmsnrt.rs/2EmTD6j

 (Reporting by Tom Westbrook in Singapore.
-Additional reporting by Joori Roh in Seoul and Imani Moise in New York; Editing by Sam Holmes and Jane Wardell)
+Additional reporting by Joori Roh in Seoul and Imani Moise in New York; Editing by Sam Holmes, Jane Wardell and Lincoln Feast.)

 ((tom.westbrook@tr.com; +65 6318 4876;))